rizwansoaib/whatsapp-monitor/Chrome-Extension/README.md

 # WhatsApp Monitor (Chrome Extension)

-## Note
-     if extension does not work please report  already issue genetred in repo with error console.

 ## Installation
 This extension is not available in the Chrome store.
 You have to install it manually.
 That is an easy task, just following these steps: